It’s only the second trading week of the year, but some Fed members have already hit the newswires to share their two cents on the economy.

 - Says key regulatory changes in the 2010 Dodd-Frank law—including higher capital standards and enhanced supervision for big banks and new tools to help regulators deal with potential bank failures—should not be rolled back, adding that it was a “very important road map” for strengthening the financial system and mitigating the chance of another financial crisis.

 That’s it for our recap this week!
-Take note that of seven listed above, only four of them are voters who can actually affect the Fed’s policies.
+Take note that of the seven listed above, only four of them are voters who can actually affect the Fed’s policies.
 Read our 2017 FOMC voting member cheat sheet if you’re still trying to remember who you should listen to this year!

 As the December FOMC meeting minutes suggested, the voters are generally optimistic with minimal apprehension over Trump’s potential fiscal policy changes.